rioualen/gene-regulation/doc/environments.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Creating a new appliance from scratch is very similar to using one.
 You
-have to satisfy the requirements described in part 1.1.
+have to satisfy the requirements described `here <http://gene-regulation.readthedocs.io/en/latest/environments.html#ifb-cloud-utilities>`__.

-If you want to manipulate data, you should also create a vDisk following
+If you want to manipulate data, you should also create a vDisk following `these instructions <http://gene-regulation.readthedocs.io/en/latest/environments.html#virtual-disk-creation>`__.
-step 1.2.

 Creation of an *appliance*
 ****************************************************************